AdemeroIncPub/nucleus_one_exporter/README.md

 Use this CLI tool to export documents from a Nucleus One project to your local machine.
 A GUI tool is expected to follow in the future.

-For more information about Nucleus One, see https://nucleus.one/.
+For more information about Nucleus One, visit https://nucleus.one/.

 ## GUI Usage
 - Ensure the Flutter SDK is installed on your machine.